North Carolina

 How to Know (And What to D0) If You're Fundraising In This State

 In this state, religious organizations are automatically exempt from charitable registration requirements.
 The religious exemption is not limited to IRS Form 990 Non-Filers, such as churches.
-Although the statute does not specify that an organization file for this exemption, the NC Secretary of State does have exemption request forms for other types of exemptions located at this link.

 If You're Fundraising In Multiple States, Make Sure You Understand the URS